Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 Before beginning, you must have:
 1. Attended the Week 1 lectures (or watched the posted recording).
 1. Your Seneca login credentials.
+1. A computer with an Internet connection.
+(Windows/macOS/Linux)
 1. A mobile device (phone/tablet) to setup 2FA (two-factor authentication).
 1. Your copy (digital or printed) of the [OPS705 Lab Logbook - Azure](/files/azure-logbook.docx).

 ## Investigation 1: Connecting to Your Azure Account
-In this investigation, you'll log in to your Seneca-provided Azure account and ensure you have access to our DevTest Labs classroom.
+In this investigation, you'll log in to your Seneca-provided Azure account and ensure you have access to our DevTest Labs digital classroom.

 ### Part 1: Logging In For The First Time
 1. **Follow the link to our DevTest Lab in Azure found on Blackboard.**